animate-object/rain/README.md

 - New game button
 - Game options (row counts, n colors, color schemes)
 - View responds to window resize
+- Select color scheme

 ## In Progress

-- Sleep
+- Embedding Elm in a web app
+- Game remembers color scheme and row preferences

 ## On Deck

-- Embedding Elm in a web app

 ## Stretch

-- Selec color scheme
 - When you hover a node, all adjacent nodes of the same color get highlighted
 - Square Grids, Hexagonal Grids
 - Train a solver (every project needs AI)